shakhscode/DataCleaningAndExploration-with-SQL-HotelBookings-dataset/README.md

 ### Aim of the project.
 - Cleaning and preparing a messy dataset for analysis.
-- Building SQL logic for data cleaing operations like cleaning missing values, duplicate values etc.
+- Building SQL logic for data cleaning operations like cleaning missing values, duplicate values etc.
-- Expploratory data analysis using SQL.
+- Exploratory data analysis using SQL.
 ### Used tools
 - SQL (PostgreSQL)
 - Python-Pandas, Psycopg2 (VS Code)